Quick answer

 Which MVNOs run on which networks?

-- T-Mobile towers: Mint Mobile, Tello, Metro by T-Mobile
+- T-Mobile network: Mint Mobile (T-Mobile-owned, acquired 2023), Tello, Metro by T-Mobile (T-Mobile-owned prepaid brand)

-- AT&T towers: Cricket Wireless
+- AT&T network: Cricket Wireless (AT&T-owned prepaid brand)

-| MVNO | Network | Best For | Starts At |
+| MVNO | Host Network | Best For | Starts At | Notes |

-| Visible | Verizon | Unlimited data, flat price | $25/mo |
+| Visible | Verizon | Unlimited data, flat pricing | $25/mo | Verizon-owned, digital-first |

-| Mint Mobile | T-Mobile | Multi-month savings | $15/mo |
+| Mint Mobile | T-Mobile | Multi-month savings | $15/mo | T-Mobile-owned (acquired 2023); prepaid, 3/6/12-month blocks |

-| Tello | T-Mobile | Light users, international calls | $10/mo |
+| Tello | T-Mobile | Light users, flexible plans | $10/mo | Build-your-own data plan |

-| Cricket | AT&T | AT&T coverage, taxes included | $30/mo |
+| Cricket | AT&T | AT&T coverage, taxes included | $30/mo | AT&T-owned prepaid brand |

 Prices as of April 2026 and may vary.
 Always verify with the carrier before signing up.